nforgeio/neonKUBE/Images/neon-registry/README.md

-This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a Docker registry for a neonHIVE.
+This image derives from the official [registry](https://hub.docker.com/_/registry/) and is intended to operate as a Docker registry for a neonHIVE.

 # Image Tags